lehasalesedi34-tech/Brightlearn-Coffee-Shop-Project/README.md

 4. Excel for data analysis and visualition (the use of bar-graphs, doughnut charts, pie charts and line graphs to understand the data)
 5. Canva to create a presentation for the CEO

-The project aimed at sharing findings, recommendations and future improvements with the CEO, to ensure sustainable growth of the Bright Coffee Shop
+The project aimed at sharing findings, recommendations and future improvements with the CEO, to ensure sustainable growth of the Bright Coffee Shop.